 The Petite Gourmet is one of the lightest products that we tested, weighing in at a mere 15 pounds.
 It folds up small, making it convenient, super portable, and a good option for those with limited storage space.
-The Eureka Gonzo Grill is similar in dimensions and weight to the Cuisinart.
-The Top Pick Primus Kuchoma is more compact and weighs 5 pounds less than the PG, with little to no compromise in cooking performance.
+The Top Pick Primus Kuchoma is even more compact and weighs 5 pounds less than the PG, with little to no compromise in cooking performance.

 Make sure to take the grease tray out when transporting this product on its back with the handle up - especially if it's a hot day, as the grease could melt and drip out.
 You do have to carry the Petite Gourmet by its handle.
 To do so, make sure that the lid latch is securely fastened.
 After the first few closures, the lid and latch became finicky, and we did have to press down firmly on the lid to close the latch securely.

 The PG's porcelain-enameled 145 square inch cast-iron grate is easy to clean, especially with a sponge and hot soapy water, or in the dishwasher.
 Rest assured that it is easy to cook on and won't rust.
 Refrain from scrubbing it with a metal grill brush, which could damage the surface.
 This product has a smaller-than-average cooking area, but it is one of the easiest to transport.